-7- Remove the access door, front bezel, lower EMI shield, and the two AirPort card mounting screws.
-Disconnect the card, turn it over and reconnect the antenna cable connector to the card.
+7- Remove the access door, front bezel, lower EMI shield, and right speaker, and the two AirPort card mounting screws.
+Disconnect the card, turn it over and reconnect the antenna cable connectors to the card.
 Make sure the antenna lead is firmly seated.
-Replace the card and other components and retest.
+Replace the card and other components and re-test.